ThomasVirgo/Vibe-Server/README.md

 | `/places/restaurant-reviews`              | message, restaurant_id, username, rating                                    |
 | `/places/events`                          | name, event_type, url, location, username, event_date, start_date, end_date |
 | `/places/event-reviews`                   | message, restaurant_id, username, rating                                    |

+## Wednesday to do

+-[] Finish search resukts page
+-[] Pad out the landing page
+-[] Pad out the account page
+-[] Create endpoint to be used to get 5 top places
+-[] Work on functionality to save and add reviews to a location -[] Work out how do show reviews when someone searches, or just have reviews on recent recommendations page..?